 What started as a campaign to prevent accidental deaths in trains took a life of its own when it went viral.
 Dumb Ways To Die (read our review) has a bunch of cute characters in stupid yet precarious situations, and your only job is to keep them alive.
 The 15 mini-games employ simple gameplay mechanisms of tapping the screen, flicking, doing precision moves, and even blowing on the screen!
 The amount of time you have in each mini-game keeps decreasing as you progress, upping the difficulty level.

-Download: Dumb Ways To Die for Android (Free)
+Download: Dumb Ways To Die for Android (Free) [No longer available]

 Download: Dumb Ways To Die for iPhone/iPad (Free)